Aaron Task

 Aaron Task is an American journalist and on-air host.
 From 2015 to 2016 he was Digital Editor of Fortune and the host of the podcast Fortune Unfiltered.
 From 2008 to 2015 he was Editor-in-Chief of Yahoo!
 Finance and the host of The Daily Ticker.
 In August 2015 he announced that he was leaving Yahoo.
 He previously worked at TheStreet.com in a variety of roles, including executive editor and SF bureau chief.
 Task was contributing editor for Barry Ritholtz's book Bailout Nation (Wiley, 2008).
+Task joined BlackRock as a VP of Marketing in June 2022.
 Task received a bachelor's degree in journalism from Rutgers university.